Fernando Bravo James

 Fernando Bravo James (/es/; 19 October 1912 – 17 November 1962) was a Bolivian politician and militant of POR (Partido Obrero Revolucionario–Revolutionary Workers' Party), a Trotskyist organization.
-He was an economist, senior lecturer at the Universidad Técnica de Oruro (UTO) and at the Universidad Mayor de San Andrés (UMSA), trade union leader and educator.
+He was an economist, senior lecturer at the Universidad Técnica de Oruro and at the Universidad Mayor de San Andrés, trade union leader and educator.
 He was a tireless fighter for the cause of the proletariat and the youth.